e-n-f/if-then-else/if-then-else.md

 not in terms of making decisions, and I haven't found any examples of "else" being used in the description of one.

-The earliest computers didn't even have any provision for performing parts of a program conditionally.
-You could partition a data set based on some condition, or repeat a process multiple times, but any judgements about stopping or repeating a process still had to be made by a human operator.

 The first computer to be able to automatically perform a different set of instructions based on the result of a previous calculation seems to have been the Eniac.
 In 1946, Haskell Curry and Willa Wyatt wrote a report describing how to use the Eniac to invert a function and interpolate values.
 They used the name "discrimination" for the facility of making a decision